Bhardwaj-Arin/Whatsapp-Chat-Analysis/README.md

    - **Edge:** go to `edge://settings/privacy` → find **"Preload pages
      for faster browsing and searching"** → turn it **off.**

-3. **Simplest workaround:** open the live app link directly in a new tab (copy-paste the URL) instead of clicking it from GitHub, or use Incognito mode, or use Brave — all of these skip the pre-loading behavior entirely and always load the app correctly the first time.
+3. **If you'd rather not change settings:** just use a different browser for this link, like **Brave**, which doesn't do this kind of pre-loading by default.

+   *Note: a plain hard refresh (Ctrl+Shift+R / Cmd+Shift+R) does **not** reliably fix this — the browser can still be serving the same pre-loaded copy of the page.
+Opening the link fresh in a new tab or Incognito window is what actually works.*